 Availability and Licensing Requirements for SharePoint Catalog Management

-To use this feature, organizations must meet the following license requirements:
+Also, organizations must meet the following base license requirements:

 - Office 365 E3, E5, or A5